neoarz/JitStreamer-EB/install-docs/jitstreamer-eb-debian-docker-instructions.md

 We got everything created and placed where it needs to be.
 We're ready to do some JITing.

 ### Build and Run the Docker Image

+**NOTE: Step 1 below (building the image) is NO LONGER NECESSARY!
+If you wish to build the image, then by all means, feel free.
+However, if you're docker-compose.yml file has ```image: jkcoxson/jitstreamer-eb:latest``` then you can skip to Step 2 below.
+Your Docker image will be automatically pulled and run once it's downloaded!**

 1. Build the docker image!
 This takes a bit to download then compile.
 Ensure it finishes with no errors.